 Day 2: upon waking, take 4 teaspoons of ghee

 Day 3: upon waking, take 6 teaspoons of ghee

 Day 4: upon waking, take 8 teaspoons of ghee

 This is typically a morning procedure on day 5, so make sure you have the first part of the day free.You’ll want to wake up early enough that you have 6 or so hours free after you take the castor oil.
 On the morning of day 5 as soon as you wake up, measure out 2 tbsp of castor oil.
 Drink one tbsp at a time, followed by a sip of juice mixed with warm water or tea.
 The warm liquid helps melt the castor oil so it goes down easier.

 When the laxative starts working, pay attention to the number of bowel movements you have.
-Count each trip to the bathroom as one bowel movement, though if you spend a long time in the bathroom, count ten minutes as one movement.
-Don’t eat until the majority of the laxative has warn off, but if you feel that the laxative is taking a while to work or you feel weak or hungry, drink some warm water, tea or juice.
+Count each trip to the bathroom as one bowel movement, but if you spend a long time in the bathroom, count ten minutes as one movement.
+Don’t eat until the majority of the laxative has worn off, but if you feel that the laxative is taking a while to work or you feel weak or hungry, drink some warm water, tea, or juice.